 This view was effectively inscribed into law by a 2014 letter from the Obama administration’s Office of Civil Rights.
 The letter warned public school administrators that traditional disciplinary measures could violate federal nondiscrimination law.

-As a result, over half the states and several large municipal districts installed severe restrictions on school discipline.
-In the most extreme case, the Los Angeles Unified School District has effectively banned suspensions entirely.
+As a result, half the states and several large municipal districts installed severe restrictions on school discipline.
+The Los Angeles Unified School District has effectively banned suspensions entirely.

 This shift has resulted, predictably, in more violence.

-Take a decision by the past superintendent of the St. Paul, Minnesota district to significantly limit the ability of school staff to interact with the police or impose harsh punishments on bad students.
+Take a decision by the past superintendent of the St. Paul, Minn. district to significantly limit the ability of school staff to interact with the police or impose harsh punishments on bad students.

-The level of violent, unruly student behavior quickly spiked to an all-time high.
+Violent student behavior quickly spiked to an all-time high.
 One brawl got so bad, school staff had to close the doors on all the classrooms to prevent any more students from joining in.
-The bullies knew they could act out with impunity.
-As one veteran St. Paul teacher put it: “We have a segment of kids who consider themselves untouchable.”
+As one veteran teacher put it: “We have a segment of kids who consider themselves untouchable.”

-Schools in other anti-suspension districts have suffered similar results.
+Other anti-suspension districts have suffered similar results.
 In both Oklahoma City and Baton Rouge, two in three teachers have reported an uptick in bad behavior.
-Nearly 70 percent of teachers in Jackson, Mississippi say their classrooms spin out of control on a regular basis.
+Nearly 70 percent of teachers in Jackson, Miss. say their classrooms spin out of control on a regular basis.

 It’s impossible for teachers to restore order if they can’t remove chronically disruptive students from class.
-The violence continues unabated.
 Ironically, the victims are often poor students of color the politically correct advocates claim to care about.

-Consider the case of Zaya Lumumba, a teenager subjected to sustained bullying at her public school in small-town Indiana.
-Her distraught parents applied for a state-run school scholarship program for low- and middle-income students and then used the money to move Zaya to a private Catholic school nearby.
+Consider Zaya Lumumba, a teenager subjected to bullying at her public school in Indiana.
+Her parents applied for a state-run scholarship program for low- and middle-income students and then used the money to move Zaya to a private school nearby.
 Her mood immediately improved, as did her academics; she registered a top grade point average her first semester at her new school.

 Politically correct administrators are trapping young people in violent schools.
 School choice can liberate them.